DFKI-NLP/Ex4CDS/README.md

 # Ex4CDS - Textual Explanations for Clinical Decision Support

 Ex4CDS are explanations (or more precisely justifications) of physicians in the context of clinical decision support.
 In the course of a larger study, physicians estimated the probability of different clinical outcomes in nephology, namely rejection, graft loss and infections, within the next 90 days.
-Each estimation has to be justified within a short text - these are our explanations.
+Each estimation had to be justified within a short text - these are our explanations.
 The explanations were provided in German and have strong similarities to general clinical notes.
 Our dataset tries to make the following contributions:

 1) We analyse how humans would provide an explanation/justification for the prediction of clinical outcomes.
 Using this analysis, we hope to provide useful insights for future explainable automatic decision support systems - with explanations in the form of natural language.